 The Ruddock Bursaries are offered by EATMT to under 25 year olds who have an interest in English Traditional Folk Arts be it musicians, dancers or story tellers.

-To celebrate the first year of the scheme we’ve awarded seven bursaries of £250.
+To celebrate the first year of the scheme we awarded seven bursaries of £250.
 To qualify the applicants must have been raised, be living or studying in East Anglia and be already involved in some form of Traditional Folk Arts.

-The first awards are made to:
+The first awards were made to:

 Lauren Peck – Aged 13